kahnwong/ElegantAnalog-Watchface/README.md

  - Having an active second hand will inevitably impact battery life.
 If you are on an expedition and need to get 40 or 50 days out of your battery you will certainly want to disable the second hand.
 But with Instinct's excellent battery life and general low energy expenditure, it is possible to have a watch face that shows the second hand whenever you are looking at it, and still have reasonable battery life.

- - You can set the second hand to run 1, 2, 3, 4, 5 or 10 minutes after you look at the watch.
+ - You can set the second hand to run 1, 2, 3, ..
+10 minutes after you look at the watch.
 A setting of 2 minutes, for example, means that the second hand will show for a reasonable and usable amount time each time you raise the watch to look at it.
 Yet it is off (and so, not using any battery) the vast majority of the time.

  - The second hand always turns off at the top of the minute, so selecting "1 min" run time gives you up to 1 minute, "2 min" up to 2 minutes, and so on.
 Usually a setting of "2 min" is about right for most people.

- - Choosing the "short" second hand length - which can be in the center of the screen or in the small offset circle - is another battery saving option.
+ - Choosing the "short" second hand length - center of the screen or in the offset circle - is another battery saving option.
 The short second hand, in either location, uses about 1/2 the battery of the "long" second hand length.

  - Additionally, starting in Ver 2.0 there are several new second-hand options that are as battery-sparing as the short second hands: Small Block, Small Pointer, and Small Needle.
 These use as little energy as moving the second hand to Main Face Center or the Inset Circle.